selego/convention/README.md

 ## Coding good practices ( WIP)

-- Make your code readable
+1. Make your code readable
-- Comment when you can't make your code readable
+2. Comment when you can't make your code readable
-- Deliver core features first and fast ( high added value )
+3. Deliver core features first and fast ( high added value )
-- KISS (Keep it simple) @todo
+4. KISS (Keep it simple) @todo
-- Services and global components should be business agnostic
+5. Services and global components should be business agnostic
-- Prefer copy paste the same code instead of DRY ( dont repeat yourself) for readibility
+6. Prefer copy paste the same code instead of DRY ( dont repeat yourself) for readibility
-- Single responsibility principle @todo
+7. Single responsibility principle @todo
-- Make your data model as simple as possible  @todo
+8. Make your data model as simple as possible  @todo
-- Use CRUD in api efficiently
+9. Use CRUD in api efficiently
-- Anticipate less is better than anticipate too much
+10. Anticipate less is better than anticipate too much
--
+11. Check the boilerplate project  (https://github.com/selego/boilerplate)
-- Think about maintenance @todo seb
+12. Think about maintenance @todo seb
-- Use linter @todo seb
+13. Use linter @todo seb

 ## Some principles